gjone124/se_project_react/README.md

 **Stage 2 (Sprint 11)**

-Terminal Scripts Needed To Run Stage 2 Program:
+Terminal Scripts Needed To Run Stage 2 (Sprint 11) Program:

 1)npm run dev (in 1st terminal)

 2)json-server --watch db.json --id \_id --port 3001 (in 2nd terminal)

-For the 2nd stage of the project in Sprint 11 (React Routing and State Management), we were given a 2nd design (which added onto the previous design) through figma.com ( [link to Stage 2 Figma](https://www.figma.com/design/dQLJwEKasIdspciJAJrCaf/Sprint-11_-WTWR) ) and we were told to replicate it.
+For the 2nd stage of the project in Sprint 11 (React Routing and State Management), we were given a 2nd design (which added onto the previous design) through figma.com ( [link to Stage 2 (Sprint 11) Figma](https://www.figma.com/design/dQLJwEKasIdspciJAJrCaf/Sprint-11_-WTWR) ) and we were told to replicate it.

-The second stage involves:
+The second stage (Sprint 11) involves:

 1)adding functionality to add & remove pieces of clothing from the collection displayed